opensafely/carehomes-short-data-report/README.md

 # Identifying Care Home Residents in Electronic Health Records - An OpenSAFELY Short Data Report

-This is the code and configuration for our shot data report on the identification of care home residents within OpenSAFELY-TPP.
+This is the code and configuration for our short data report on the identification of care home residents within OpenSAFELY-TPP.
 Our work has recently been submitted, and we will link to the pre-print as soon as this is available.

 * Raw model outputs, including crosstabs, etc, are in `released_outputs/analysis/outfiles`